-This Charter is reviewed each year to confirm it remains accurate and up to date.
-It was last approved by the Finance & Audit Committee on 9 March 2022, and is being put before the Finance & Audit Committee on 8 March 2023 for approval.
+This Charter was approved by the Finance & Audit Committee on 7 March 2019 and is reviewed each year to confirm it remains accurate and up to date.
+It was last reviewed by the Finance & Audit Committee on 5 March 2020.